In the early light, one hears the throb of life itself: Dawn's Chorus.

 Do you remember this song from the 50’s?
 Mockingbird Hill first recorded by Les Paul and Mary Ford.
 Here is the Patti Page version that I sang with my mom in our kitchen.
 Sing along.
 Enjoy.
 Tennessee Waltz follows.

-See also: Eyrie: High Places and Morning Flight
+See also: The Dew of Little Things, Dawn’s Liquid Light, or The Gift of Awe, or Eyrie: High Places and Morning Flight